 I know dispersed camping with no hook ups, no restrooms, no showers is not for everyone.
 Big Sur is definitely not short on campgrounds.
 All delivering that combination of lush forest and warm coastline beaches.
 Here are some of the top recommended campgrounds:

 - Pfeiffer Big Sur State Park: This park covers approximately 1,006 acres of land all around the rushing Big Sur River.
 Because of it’s beautiful collection of thousand year old Redwoods, Pfeiffer Big Sur has earned the nickname ‘Little Yosemite’.
 The campground is quite large with 187 RV and tent sites available for reservations.
-Each campsite comes with parking, a fire pit, grill, and a picnic table to enjoy.
-Other pluses are it is dog friendly, has showers and toilets available, and RVs campers can take full advantage of the dump station.
+Each campsite comes with parking, a fire pit, a grill, and a picnic table to enjoy.
+Other pluses are it is dog friendly, has showers and toilets available, and RV campers can take full advantage of the dump station.

 - Julia Pfeiffer Burns State Park: Named after Julia Pfeiffer Burns, a trailblazing pioneer woman in the Big Sur country, Julia Pfeiffer Burns State Park is the home to McWay Falls.
 This 80-foot waterfall is just breathtaking as it plummets over a cliff right into the Pacific Ocean.
 The campgrounds here are described as environmentally friendly.
 The two sites are hike-in only and can fit up to eight people in total.
 A picnic table, fire ring, and pit toilets are the amenities.
 A little limited but camping by the waterfall more than makes up for it.